mrorigo/trading-api-swagger/README.md

 Trading212 Api Controllers

+SWAGGER: /swagger-trading212-api.json

+SWAGGER-UI: baseUrl + /swagger
+SWAGGER-JSON: baseUrl + /swagger-json

-Not found on the internet, so I did it by myself.
+<p>Not found on the internet, so I did it by myself. </p>

 Feel free to make improovements or contact me.